zhengzhengyiyi/minecraft_chat_bot/README.md

 # Minecraft AI Chat Assistant Mod

+the ai is sometimes stubid and not easy to understand what you mean.\
+I am trying to make it better.

 ## 🌟 Key Features
 - Chat with AI directly in Minecraft game
 - Specialized Minecraft knowledge base